VJBots/VJ-Save-Restricted-Content/README.md

 __MULTI POSTS__

-_send public/private posts link as explained above with formate "from - to" send multiple messages_
+_send public/private posts link as explained above with formate "from - to" to send multiple messages_

 examples: